cran-task-views/Spatial/Spatial.md

 ### Data cleaning

--   `r pkg("sf")` has a built-in functions st_is_valid to check whether an sf geometry is valid and st_make_valid to fix invalid geometry (from GEOS 3.8).
+-   `r pkg("sf")` has a built-in functions st_is_valid to check whether a sf geometry is valid and st_make_valid to fix invalid geometry (from GEOS 3.8).
 -   `r pkg("lwgeom")` may also be used to facilitate handling and reporting of topology errors and geometry validity issues in sf objects.